-Name Name Relevance to the project Commonwealth Environment Protection and Biodiversity Conservation Act 1999 and Biodiversity near the development site.
-This report assesses impacts to MNES and concludes that State Environmental Planning and Assessment Act 1979 The proposed development requires consent and is to be assessed under Part 4 of the EP&A Act.
+Name Relevance to the project Commonwealth Environment Protection and Biodiversity Conservation Act 1999 Matters of National Environmental Significance (MNES) have been identified on or near the development site.
+This report assesses impacts to MNES and concludes that the development is unlikely to have a significant impact on MNES.
+Appendix D State Environmental Planning and Assessment Act 1979 The proposed development requires consent and is to be assessed under Part 4 of the EP&A Act.
 The EP&A Act places a duty on the determining authority to adequately address a range of environmental matters including the maintenance of biodiversity and the likely impact to threatened species, populations and communities. - Biodiversity Conservation Act 2016 The proposed development involves clearing of vegetation identified as high conservation value on the Biodiversity Values Land Map and thus requires submission of a Biodiversity Development Assessment Report. - Environmental Planning Ins struments Precincts - Regional SEPP 2021 State Environmental Planning Policy (Precincts-Regional) 2021 (Precincts-Regional SEPP) facilitates a planning framework for Special Activation Precincts (Precinct/s) in regional NSW, streamlining planning processes and guiding the delivery of the precincts.
-The Precincts-Regional SEPP identifies the Minister for Planning as the determining authority for development within the NSW Alpine Resorts.
-Precincts-Regional SEPP requires the Minister for Planning to refer for comment any development application in the Alpine Resorts to the Director General of the NSW National Parks and Wildlife Service (NPWS). - Snowy River Shire Local Environment Plan 2013 The subject site is zoned C1 National Parks and Nature Reserves under the Snowy River Shire Local Environment Plan 2013. -
+Chapter 4 Kosciuszko National Park and Alpine Resorts (SEPP Precincts-Regional 2021) identifies the Minister for Planning as the determining authority for development within the NSW Alpine Resorts.
+Precincts-Regional SEPP requires the Minister for Planning to refer for comment any development application in the Alpine Resorts to the Director General of the NSW Department of Environment and Planning (DPE). - Snowy River Shire Local Environment Plan 2013 The subject site is zoned C1 National Parks and Nature Reserves under the Snowy River Shire Local Environment Plan 2013. -

-Figure 1: Location Map
+Figure 1: Location map

-Figure 2: Site Map
+Figure 2: Site map

-Figure 3: The proposal - Upper Supertrail
+Figure 3: The proposal